Legrandgroup/robotframework-bonjourlibrary/README.md

 After running this keyword, the internal database will be updated with the services remaining (filtered according to arguments (IPv4/IPv6, type etc...)

+#### `Get All Services For IP`

+*Filters results obtained by `Get Services` only returning entries for a specific IP address*

+Note: this will have the side effect of changing the current database results from `Get Services` (used by other keywords)

+#### `Get All Services For MAC`

+*Filters results obtained by `Get Services` only returning entries for a specific MAC address... will obviously have MAC resolution on results*

+Note: this will have the side effect of changing the current database results from `Get Services` (used by other keywords)

 #### `Get IPv4 For MAC`

 *Returns the IPv4 address of a Bonjour device matching MAC address*